-Practicing safe sex is the best protection against sexually transmitted infections (STI) and HIV/AIDS.
+Practicing safe sex and getting tested is the best protection against sexually transmitted infections (STI) and HIV/AIDS.

 By using condoms and lubricant, you dramatically lower your risk of contracting an STI and HIV.

 Where can I get tested for STI's and HIV?

 You have a few options in Belgium: